IERoboticsAILab/botzo/README.md

-# ReinforcmentLearning
+# Reinforcement Learning
-In this repo we will explore how we teach our robot to walk
+In this repo we will explore how we teach botzo to walk

 ## Resources